 An HR compliance audit is an important tool for all businesses to ensure the company's practices are in alignment with employment laws.
 As it lets you accurately evaluate your business' leave structure, disability structure, health and safety, HR policies, payroll, etc. Put simply, finding out how to keep up with current rules and regulations for compliance will help your company build an HR operations roadmap for its future.
-But if you want to successfully audit HR, you need to know how it works, what key areas to look at, and what you need to pay attention to.
+But if you want to audit the compliance of your HR successfully, you need to know how it works, what key areas to look at, and what you need to pay attention to.

 Why Are HR Compliance Audits Necessary?

 Whether you're starting up or managing a 100-year-old company, as long as you have employees, the benefits and need for an occasional thorough human resource compliance audit remain the same.
 Not only do proper HR policies help you avoid compliance penalties, Fair Labor Standard Act OSHA fines and violations, the right HR policies also give you a competitive advantage, by keeping your employees protected as well as motivated, boosting the overall performance of your business.
 While it sounds great in theory, the big question is this: how do you actually identify which HR policies and procedures are contributing to your overall business goals, which ones are ineffective, and which ones need to be updated.
 The first step to successfully auditing your human resources compliance is to fully understand how the process works.

 If your State requires harassment training, try EasyLLama's sexual harassment prevention training to help get your company educated and compliant with regulations.

 How To Do A HR Compliance Audit

 The general process of conducting an audit includes seven key steps, each of which is discussed in greater detail below: